YuichiroFukushi/case-study-collections/README.md

 ***Note:*** The table above display only the first 5 rows for visualization purposes.
 The results from the selected columns across all 940 rows were consistent, indicating that the data is identical throughout.

 - 2.c - `hourlyintensities_merged`, `hourlycalories_merged`, and `hourlysteps_merged`:
-  - For the datasets `hourlyintensities_merged`, `hourlycalories_merged`, and `hourlysteps_merged`, I addressed the issue with the `Activityhour` column, which contained both date and time in an AM/PM format unsupported by BigQuery.
-I used Google Sheets' date-time feature to automatically convert the AM/PM format into a 24-hour format.
-Then, I applied the `SPLIT` function to separate the column into two: `activitydate`, containing the date, and `activityhour`, containing the time.
-Below is the before and after transformation:
+  - For the datasets `hourlyintensities_merged`, `hourlycalories_merged`, and `hourlysteps_merged`, I addressed an issue with the `Activityhour` column, which contained both date and time in an AM/PM format unsupported by BigQuery.
+To resolve this, I used the `INT` function in Google Sheets to convert the date into an integer.
+This is necessary because Google Sheets stores dates as serial numbers, where the integer represents the number of days since a specific starting date.
+After converting the date into an integer, I used Google Sheets' `DATE` function to convert the integer back into a proper date format.

+For the time, I subtracted the `Activityhour` values from the newly separated `Activitydate` column and applied the `DATE` function to transform the result into a time format.
+I named this new column `Activityhour` and deleted the original `Activityhour` column to ensure the data was clean and avoid confusion.
+Before deleting the original columns, I used "Paste Special" to paste the newly separated date and time as values only, preventing any `#REF!` errors after the original columns were deleted.
+Below is the before and after transformation.

 **Before:**
 | 1   | Id         | ActivityHour           | Calories |